Azamatas/AADS-hw/README.md

 | 9    | 7240  | 3947 |
 | 10   | 8960  | 4449 |

-After finding the rest of the bugs (The improved handling of 4x4 tetroid ).
-You can see the table after finding all of\
+And here is the table after the rest of the bugs I foundc were eliminated (The improved handling of 4x4 tetroid ).
-the bugs here:

 | Game | Score | Mean  |
 |------|-------|-------|